Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 Are these books essential for beginner pilots?

 Neither of these books will help you with theories or passing the FAA knowledge test.
-But these books prepare students for their checkride.
+But these books prepare students for their check ride.

 It’s common for student pilots to repeat the same mistake on the flight.
-Often students repeat the errors because they don’t understand what input on the aircraft controls alters the output result.
+Often, students repeat the errors because they don’t understand what input on the aircraft controls alters the output result.

 These books discuss all these factors, and you can purchase either depending on the study time you dedicate.